Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Interactive Groupwise Comparison of behaviours

-In this section, we describe our approach.
-First, we provide a description of the data (Sec.~\ref{sec:dataabstraction}) and a task analysis (Sec.~\ref{sec:taskanalysis}).
-Based on these two preliminaries, we describe our visualization approach to making the behavior space accessible to the users through data clustering, \changed{discuss three design alternatives,} (Sec.~\ref{sec:cluster}) and visualization (Sec.~\ref{sec:vis}).
-We integrate these methods into an interactive RLHF system (Sec.~\ref{sec:learn}) leading to our novel approach of interactive groupwise comparison for RLHF.
+To describe our approach, we begin by characterising the data and the task analysis undertaken, then, from the starting point thus provided, describe the approach to rendering the behaviour space visually accessible to users through data clustering and \changed{discuss three design alternatives} and the visualisation interface.
+Integrating these methods into an interactive RLHF system culminated in the novel approach of interactive groupwise comparison for RLHF.